 A recent report from the CDC found that 30.2% of children and adolescents in the US misperceive their weight status.
-Around 48% of obese boys and 36% of obese girls consider their weight to be normal, according to the report.
+Around 48% of boys with obesity and 36% of girls with obesity consider their weight to be normal, according to the report.

-A 2013 study published in the journal Maternal & Child Nutrition found that 62% of parents of obese children perceive their child as being of a healthy weight.
+A 2013 study published in the journal Maternal & Child Nutrition found that 62% of parents of children with obesity perceive their child as being of a healthy weight.

 Dr. Eliana Perrin, associate professor of pediatrics at North Carolina Children’s Hospital, told Medical News Today:

 “[Parents] often do not recognize when their children are becoming overweight.
 Because young children at a healthy weight look skinny and because children who are overweight are becoming the norm, parents often do not realize when their children are not on a healthy track.
 I think they only start to worry when obesity affects their day-to-day lives.”

 Dr. Perrin is the lead author of a study we reported on earlier this year that claimed many parents adopt infant and feeding practices that increase a child’s risk of obesity later in life.